DNCLV/PasswordGenerator/README.md

 (Example: Password length of 13 and number of preferences 4 = password length of 12.

-Improvement ideas:
+For future improvement:

-Exception handling for console inputs(Scanner) - Example InputMismatchException on Scanner.nextInt().
+1.Exception handling for console inputs(Scanner) - Example InputMismatchException on Scanner.nextInt().
 My issue is that I cannot figure out how to return the value, if I use a try catch method to avoid the user, inputting the wrong in the wrong data type.

-Password Validator - A validator that will deem a password secure or not, based on subjective values
+2.Password Validator - A validator that will deem a password secure or not, based on subjective values

-Password Length requirement of minimum 8 characters.
+3.Password Length requirement of minimum 8 characters.